Titanic's dead mourned 100 yrs later in poignant ceremony at sinking site

 On Saturday, Balmoral's ship's whistle pierced the air at 11.40 pm, the exact time the Titanic hit the iceberg, followed by a two-minute silence.

-"I had this feeling that this is the place where all the suffering went on," said retired seaman Haisman of the somber moment.
+"I had this feeling that this is the place where all the suffering went on," said retired seaman Haisman of the sombre moment.

 Most of Balmoral's 1,300 passengers then squeezed onto the deck for a service and hymns, and to watch three wreaths be thrown into the calm waters at 2.20am Sunday morning, the moment she sank.

-Members of the Belgian quintet ensemble Grupetto played in honor of the band members who played on even as the Titanic went under the waves.
+Members of the Belgian quintet ensemble Grupetto played in honour of the band members who played on even as the Titanic went under the waves.

 The sky was clear and the nearest iceberg was about 100 nautical miles north.